mamund/vocabulary-manager/docs/vocabulary-manager-quick-start.md

 The generated artifact includes:

 - a vocabulary landing page
-- five section landing pages
+- five kind-specific section pages
-- one local HTML page per vocabulary term
+- one local page for each vocabulary term
-- cross-links from composite members to their term pages
+- links from composite members to their term pages
 - derived `Used by` backlinks
 - client-side search
 - artifact metadata

-- no external runtime dependencies
+Enumerator values remain on the enumerator page because they are values rather than independent vocabulary terms.

-## 4. Open the vocabulary
+## 6. Browse the vocabulary

 Open: